Rayleigh-Taylor instability¶

 $$\frac{\partial \psi}{\partial t} + \nabla \cdot \left( \mathbf{u}\psi \right) = 0$$

 Advection of the level set modifies the shape of the initial profile.
 In other words, the signed-distance property underpinning the smooth step function is lost.
-To maintain the original profile as the simulation proceeds, a reinitialisation procedure is employed.
+To maintain the original profile whilst the simulation proceeds, a reinitialisation procedure is employed.
 We choose the equation proposed in Parameswaran and Mandal (2023):

 $$\frac{\partial \psi}{\partial \tau_{n}} = \theta \left[ -\psi \left( 1 - \psi \right) \left( 1 - 2\psi \right) + \epsilon \left( 1 - 2\psi \right) \lvert\nabla\psi\rvert \right]$$